Setting up multiple instances of dnscrypt-proxy with dnscrypt-proxy-multi

 DNSCrypt has become the most ideal solution for having secure DNS resolving sessions.
 The protocol has not been submitted to IETF, but a lot of people has already started using it, and multiple client and server implementations already exist.

-DNSCrypt is simply a protocol that allows authentication and encryption between two parties - the service which most of the time is the resolver, and the client which requests for domain names to be resolved.
-Rather than creating a local server of named or unbound that recursively resolves domain names in the open, it would be more practical to just rely on another public service that supports DNSCrypt, since traffic with a normal DNS protocol is open to eavesdropping (from unwanted parties like your ISP), and forgery.
+that recursively resolves domain names in the open, it would be more practical to just rely on another public service that supports DNSCrypt, since traffic with a normal DNS protocol is open to eavesdropping (from unwanted parties like your ISP), and forgery.
 Note that even DNSSec is not encrypted, and that not all domain names support DNSSec.
 You also have to consider the latency when a local DNS server resolves things manually.
 You might also consider connecting through Tor, but Tor generally does not support UDP, and falling back to TCP may not always be allowed by DNS servers.
 The latency even becomes worse with Tor.

 So DNSCrypt is indeed the most practical solution, but relying on free public services won’t guarantee uptime and reliability.
 Some services become inaccessible or unresponsive from time to time.
 Some also become unable to resolve domain names.
-This is why I came up with the idea of using multiple instances of dnscrypt-proxy to connect to those services, so one service can fill up the absence of another once they go offline.
+This is why I came up with the idea of using multiple instances of dnscrypt-proxy

 dnscrypt-proxy-multi is a Ruby script that I created to do the task.
 It extracts entries from a database or resolvers list, and then checks those entries if the services they point to is available, i.e., if the port the service listens to is open.

-Netstat output showing instances of dnscrypt-proxy
+creates the instances of dnscrypt-proxy

-Once all the required instances are up, dnscrypt-proxy-multi goes idle and just waits for all of them to terminate.
+goes idle and just waits for all of them to terminate.

 Installing dnscrypt-proxy-multi